DMengHao/MCADFusion/README.md

 # MCADFsuion
-This is based on the source code for infrared and visible image fusion: MCADFusion
+A new method based on fusion of infrared and visible images: MCADFusion